Dodge City, Kansas: History

 A new route known as the Great Western Cattle Trail or Western Trail branched off from the Chisholm Trail to lead cattle into Dodge City.
 Dodge City became a boomtown, with thousands of cattle passing annually through its stockyards.
 The peak years of the cattle trade in Dodge City were from 1883 to 1884, and during that time the town grew tremendously.
 In 1880, Dodge City got a new competitor for the cattle trade from the border town of Caldwell.
 For a few years, the competition between the towns was fierce, but enough cattle were available for both towns to prosper.

 Dodge City became known as a true frontier settlement of the Old West.
 Dodge City had more gunfighters working at one time or another than any other town in the West, many of whom participated in the Dodge City War of 1883.
 It had saloons, gambling halls, and brothels, including the Long Branch Saloon and China Doll brothel.
 For a time in 1884, Dodge City had a bullfighting ring where Mexican bullfighters would put on a show with specially chosen Longhorn bulls.
 As more agricultural settlers moved into western Kansas, pressure increased on the Kansas State Legislature to do something about splenic fever, known today as anthrax.
 Consequently, in 1885, the quarantine line was extended across the state and the Western Trail was all but shut down.

-By 1886, the cowboys, saloon keepers, gamblers, and brothel owners moved west to greener pastures, and Dodge City became a sleepy little town much like other communities in western Kansas.
+By the mid-1880s, Dodge City began working to change its image away from that of a violent western town and towards that of a more peaceful and civilized location.
+In 1878, for example, the bodies in the notorious "Boot Hill" cemetery were moved to the newly established Prairie Grove Cemetery, and a new schoolhouse was built on Boot Hill.
+In 1907 Andrew Carnegie donated money for the construction of a new public library in Dodge City.

+Dodge City was also a significant hub for racing for many years, and it held the first World Championship 300 Mile Motorcycle Race on July 4, 1914.
+Notable attendees included William Harley and Walter Davidson, who adopted the "hog" as a mascot after one of their riders, Ray Weishaar, brought a piglet from his farm with him to the race.
+Motorcycle races continued in Dodge City into the 1950s, and attracted significant talent throughout this time, though Dodge's prominence as a hub for motorcycle racing would gradually fade over time.
+Dodge City was also a site for automobile races, with racers such as Carroll Shelby taking part in the events.